iifl-logo

 • Internal Auditor is also checking the Internal Financial Controls as part of their Audit scope

-The Audit Committee of the Board of Directors comprising of 75% independent Directors, which quarterly reviews the audit plans, significant audit findings, adequacy of internal controls system, compliance with Accounting Standards etc.
+The Audit Committee of the Board of Directors comprises of maximum number of independent Directors, which quarterly reviews the audit plans, significant audit findings, adequacy of internal controls system, compliance with Accounting Standards etc.

 ENVIRONMENT SAFETY, HEALTH AND ENERGY CONSERVATION: